Dortmund stay top after beating Leverkusen, Bayern win

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.

-BERLIN Champions Borussia Dortmund maintained their two-point lead at the top of the Bundesliga on Saturday with a 1-0 win against Bayer Leverkusen as rivals Bayern Munich beat Kaiserslautern 2-0 to keep up with the pace.
+BERLIN Borussia Dortmund maintained a two-point lead at the top of the Bundesliga with a 1-0 win at home to Bayer Leverkusen on Saturday as title rivals Bayern Munich beat Kaiserslautern 2-0 to keep pace.

-Dortmund scored on the stroke of halftime with Japan international Shinji Kagawa shaking off two defenders with a fine solo run and slotting in with a clever left-footed shot from a tight angle.
+Dortmund scored on the stroke of halftime when Japan international Shinji Kagawa shook off two defenders with a fine solo run and slotted the ball home with a clever left-foot shot from a tight angle.

+The champions, who have won all four of their Bundesliga games this year without injured playmaker Mario Goetze, are now unbeaten in 15 straight league games since early September.

-The result lifted Dortmund to 46 points, two ahead of Bayern, with Leverkusen stuck in sixth place on 31 and looking lacklustre ahead of their Champions League round of 16 first leg against Barcelona next week.
+The result lifted Dortmund to 46 points from 21 games, still two ahead of Bayern, with Leverkusen stuck in sixth place on 31 and looking lacklustre ahead of their Champions League round of 16 first leg against Barcelona on Tuesday.

+Surprise package Borussia Moenchengladbach moved above visitors Schalke 04 into third on 43 points after taking them apart in a 3-0 win with Marco Reus, Mike Hanke and Juan Arango on target before the break.
+Schalke are fourth with 41.

+"I am very satisfied with the way we played because I knew it would be hard," Dortmund coach Juergen Klopp told reporters.
+"Leverkusen were very organised and worked hard but we put in a solid home performance against a tough-defending opponent."

-Top scorer Mario Gomez headed Bayern into a sixth-minute lead with his 18th league goal and Thomas Mueller added a second, with another powerful header on the half hour mark.
+Bundesliga top scorer Mario Gomez headed Bayern into a sixth minute lead with his 18th league goal of the season and Thomas Mueller added a second with another powerful header on the half-hour.

+"We have confirmed our upward trend," said Bayern coach Jupp Heynckes, whose team started with winger Arjen Robben on the bench for the second consecutive game.

+"It was a fully deserved win.
+We again kept a clean sheet.
+I am especially satisfied with the way we defended."

-VfB Stuttgart crushed 10-man Hertha Berlin 5-0 with four goals in 41 minutes to put Hertha coach Michael Skibbe's job in doubt after his fifth defeat in five games since taking over.
-The team are in 15th place, two above the relegation zone.
+Mid-table VfB Stuttgart crushed 10-man Hertha Berlin 5-0 with four goals in a 17 minute spell in the first half to put visiting coach Michael Skibbe under more pressure after his team's fifth defeat in his five games in charge.

+The Berlin side are 15th, two places and three points above the automatic relegation spots.

-Coach Markus Babbel, sacked by Hertha in December, thought he would celebrate a winning debut on the Hoffenheim bench until Werder Bremen's Marko Arnautovic snatched a 90th-minute goal for a 1-1 draw.
+Hoffenheim's new coach Markus Babbel, sacked by Hertha in December, thought he would celebrate a winning debut until Werder Bremen's Marko Arnautovic snatched a 90th-minute goal to earn his side a 1-1 draw.

+Hanover 96 also had to wait until the end to spoil Mainz 05's afternoon with Artur Sobiech equalising in the 89th minute to secure a 1-1 draw.

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.